doombubbles/bg3-mods/Wiki/Item-Changes.md

 **Shar's Aegis** - Usable per Short Rest

+**Ring of Mind Shielding** - Has a new effect that gives Advantage on Intelligence saving throws

+**Cultist Brand** - Now has a weapon action that will apply the Absolute's Brand to the wielder

+**Dark Justiciar Boots** - Shadow Step now costs a bonus action instead of an action

+**The Spectator Eyes** - Spells cooldown is now once per combat

 **Ironwood Club** - Damage bonus increased from 1d4 to 1d8

+**Cap of Curing** - Now works with the Whispering Promise, the Ring of Salving, the Boots of Aid and Comfort, Mantle of Inspiration, and the Hellrider's Pride / Reviving Hands

+**Ambusher** - No longer requires combat to have already started to get the bonus

+**Bloodguzzler Garb** - No longer has once per turn restriction

+**Killer's Sweetheart** - Now also works on non-weapon attack rolls like it says

+**Cruel Sting** - Now will always do 1d4 Poison damage for Drow, increasing to 1d12 against Restrained targets, and Ensnaring Strands can be used once per combat

+**Speedy Lightfeet** - No longer Medium armor, and now work for any movement speed buffing status being applied and not just Dash

+**Spellthief** - No longer limited to once per short rest

+**The Blast Pendant** - Lightning Blast cooldown is now once per combat, and deals damage for 2x the duration

+**The Real Sparky Sparkswall** - Lightning Aura cooldown is now once per combat, and now does scaling damage like a D12 Cantrip

+**Candle** - Having a Candle in your inventory now unlocks a Candle Dipp spell which functions like dipping your weapon in fire

 ### Phalar Aluve